-Although there are laws to penalise bullying, only a few victims and their families report instances of cyberbullying.
+Although there are laws to penalize bullying, only a few victims and their families report instances of cyberbullying.
 A majority prefer to stay silent and hope that things will improve on their own.

 Also, it is important to define the academic or legal definition of bullying.
 In his book 'Cyber Bullying: Profile and Policy Guidelines', eminent criminologist Dr K Jaishankar defines cyberbullying as "abuse/ harassment by teasing or insulting the victims' body shape, intellect, family background, dress sense, mother tongue, place of origin, attitude, race, caste, or class using modern telecommunication networks such as mobile phones and Internet."

 It would be wrong to say that cyberbullying is rampant only in India.
-Even countries with stringent laws and regulations like the USA, Canada and UK are struggling to control cyberbullying.
+Even countries with stringent laws and regulations like the USA, Canada, and the UK are struggling to control cyberbullying.
 However, unlike in India, people in these countries consider it important to tackle cyberbullying, especially when the victims are school-going children.
 Schools have rules to deal with cyberbullying.
-Not only school principals and class teachers, but also counsellors, and in certain cases, legal authorities get involved to deal with cyberbullying.
+Not only school principals and class teachers, but also counselors, and in certain cases, legal authorities get involved to deal with cyberbullying.

 There is a debate going on about whether parents can be held liable for their children's misuse of communication devices.
 This is an important point to consider, even in the Indian context.